iLVL-Key/FFXI/addons/Bars/readme.md

 - Fixed words with apostrophes having the letters after an apostrophe being capitalized.

 Version 3.1.1
 - Fixed missing Steal, Despoil, and Mug results.
+(Thanks Xerus!)

 Version 3.1
 - Added show_target_hex option.
 Shows the hex number of the current target.
 The Hex and Index options will override each other (only one or the other displayed at one time).